9 Easy Ways to Sneak in Exercise

 Add 15 minutes to Fido's walk

 I walk my dog every morning before work.
 On the days when I know it'll be tough to fit in a workout, I add an extra 15 minutes to our walk, and I make sure that I get the most bang for my buck by power walking or running those extra steps.
-And, of course, Murphy loves the extra exercise too!
+And, of course, my pup loves the extra exercise too!

 Be a weekend warrior